carpentries-incubator/fair-bio-practice/_episodes/08-record-keeping.md

 * What is the ability to share & export entries, experience of colleagues, availability of support, integration with other relevant platforms (e.g. dropbox), and the potential for use with mobile devices if required?
 * What is the user interface like?
 Does it feel intuitive or does it take you days to find what you are looking for.
 * Check for operating system compatibility and real time collaboration.
-* Preferably it should be Open Source.
+* If you plan to maintain it locally it should be Open Source.

 The BioRDM team has put together a comprehensive summary of [ELNs on the University of Edinburgh Wiki](https://www.wiki.ed.ac.uk/pages/viewpage.action?pageId=463750271) where they test-ran a handful of ELNs for you so you can make a more informed choice.